ericwongcm/numberpicker/README.md

 [![endorse](http://api.coderwall.com/mrn/endorsecount.png)](http://coderwall.com/mrn)

-This project is an Android library project for a NumberPicker widget.
+This project is a modified fork from https://github.com/michaelnovakjr/numberpicker, which is an Android library project for a NumberPicker widget.
 This library has been tested on Android 2.1 through Android 4.0.
 The repository contains three parts described below.
 All source code is licensed under the Apache 2.0 License.

+The purpose of the modification is to allow user to select hour/minute/seconds from the preference dialog, which is then converted and saved in seconds.

 ### Project overview